 robot-assisted thoracic procedures

-—This is a less invasive option.
-Several tiny incisions are made in the area.
+—Several tiny incisions are made in the area.
 A tiny camera will be inserted through one of the incisions.
-The camera will send images to a monitor in the room.
+The camera will send images to a nearby monitor.
 Robotic arms may be used to do the surgery.
-Special tools will be passed through the remaining incisions to remove the thymus.
-After the thymus is removed, the incisions will be closed with stitches.
+Special tools will be passed through the remaining incisions.
+The thymus will be removed.
+The incisions will be closed with stitches.
+A bandage will be placed over the site.

 How Long Will It Take?